griff69/ExData_Project2/README.md

 cEmTotalsAgg <- aggregate(Emissions ~ year, cEmissions, sum)
 ```

 Note:  The SCC levels go from generic to specific.
-We assume that coal combustion related SCC records are those where SCC.Level.One contains the substring 'comb' and SCC.Level.Four contains the substring 'coal'.
+We assume that coal combustion related SCC records are those where SCC.Short.Name contains the substring 'Coal'.

 ```r